-Should be good for trout, fair to good for largemouth bass, and fair for sunfish.
+Should be fair to good for most species.

-Fish Species: Largemouth Bass, Smallmouth Bass, Chain Pickerel, Brown Trout, Rainbow Trout, Yellow Perch, White Catfish, Brown Bullhead, Yellow Bullhead, Sunfish, Bluegill, Golden Shiner
+Fish Species: Largemouth Bass, Northern Pike, Chain Pickerel, Black Crappie, Yellow Perch, White Perch, White Catfish, Brown Bullhead, Sunfish, Bluegill, American Eel

 Access for Power and Non-power Boats

-Ramp Comments: A state-owned boat launch is located on the northern shore.
-Facilities at the launch include a concrete plank ramp, parking for 25 cars with trailers and chemical toilets (seasonal).
-A parking fee is charged on weekend and holidays from the third Saturday in April through Columbus Day.
-There is also a start of RI car-top boat launch on the eastern shore.
-Exit 85 off I-395, Rte.
-138 east, Rte.
-165 east for 0.5 miles, north on Forge Hill Rd., bear right on North Shore Rd., to access area.
+Ramp Comments: A state-owned boat launch is located near the dam on the northern shore.
+Facilities at the launch include a ramp with concrete slabs, parking for 40 cars, and chemical toilets (seasonal).
+A marked channel provides access to the lake from the launch Area.
+Take Exit 85 off I-395, Rte.
+138 east for 2.5 miles, access is on the right (south).

 Parking Spaces: 21-40